evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/imaplib.rst

    that will be base64 encoded and sent to the server.
 It should return ``None`` if the client abort response ``*`` should be sent instead.

-   .. versionchanged:: 3.5
-      string usernames and passwords are now encoded to ``utf-8`` instead of being limited to ASCII.

 .. method:: IMAP4.check()